dotkernel/dotkernel/docs/Prerequisites/Testing.md

 Create a directory for each type of test, `unit`, `integration` and `acceptance`, and start by creating a unit-test.

+### Setup

+A MYSQL database or the like should never be used in testing, as it's slow.
+Using an in-memory SQLite database will make your tests way more performant.

 ### Example

 A unit test should look something like this:

 ```php